 Facet joint syndrome: Facet joint syndrome (also sometimes called facet disease) progresses as the discs between vertebrae become thinner, resulting in more stress being placed on the facet joints.
 This syndrome is most common in seniors or the very active, where increased stress between facet joints causes inflammation and the formation of spinal bone spurs.
 This process can lead to arthritis, which infamously can result in pain upon joint movement.

 Often, for patients of facet joint syndrome, the first step in treating chronic pain in the neck or lower back will be with non-surgical approaches including medication and physical therapy.
-But if these treatments fail to provide adequate relief, a more advanced diagnostic technique, called a medial branch block injection, is employed.
-This technique, which is performed by Dr. Chang at Atlantic Spine Center, consists of an injection of an anesthetic agent to the space immediately surrounding the joint.
+But if these treatments fail to provide adequate relief, a more advanced diagnostic technique called a medial branch block injection, is employed.
+This technique or preoperative evaluation, which is performed by Dr. Chang at Atlantic Spine Center, consists of an injection of an anesthetic agent into the space immediately surrounding the joint.
 Depending on whether or not back or neck pain is alleviated by the anesthetic agent, diagnostic information can be obtained.
-If pain does not subside, it can be concluded the pain was not emanating from the joint.
+If the pain does not subside, it can be concluded the pain was not emanating from the joint.

 What is Endoscopic Facet Rhizotomy?